Miss Phillips is our PE Subject Lead.

 Physical Education key aims across the school:

-We buy in the services of Sportscape (an external provider) to support with the coordination of PE in school across the school year in addition to the PE taught by our own staff.
-A member of the school staff work closely with Sportscape to ensure the profile of PE in school is high.
-Yearly and termly planning for PE is done through the LSC, in collaboration with our PE lead, based on teaching skills and games and is directly linked to the competitive opportunities on offer in Crewe and Nantwich, o that children have the skills and confidence to compete.
+We buy in the services of Little Sports Coaching (an external provider) to support with the specialist coaching in PE across the school year in addition to the PE taught by our own staff.
+A member of the school staff works closely with LSC to ensure the profile of PE in school is high.
+Yearly and termly planning for PE is done through the LSC, in collaboration with our PE lead, based on teaching skills and games and is directly linked to the competitive opportunities on offer in Crewe and Nantwich, so that children have the skills and confidence to compete.

 At Wrenbury, we want to provide our children with lots of opportunities to participate in sporting competition and be part of a team.
-We subscribe annually to Crewe and Nantwich School Sports Partnership (CNSSP), participating in a range of competitions across the school year including Football, athletics (Townsports and Indoor athletics), Boccia, Cricket, Basketball, Tag rugby, Swimming Gala, Quad kids, Tennis and Dodgeball.
-We work to ensure that all children, regardless of ability, have the chance to participate in a competition and ensure we participate in Games for All held termly for Crewe and Nantwich schools.
+We subscribe annually to Crewe and Nantwich School Sports Partnership (CNSSP), participating in a range of competitions across the school year including Football, athletics (Townsports and Indoor athletics), Boccia, Cricket, Basketball, Tag rugby, Quad kids, Tennis, Dodgeball and Swimming.
+We work to ensure that all children (KS1 and KS2), regardless of ability, have the chance to participate in a competition and ensure we participate in Games for All held termly for Crewe and Nantwich schools.

 We hold an annual competitive Sports Day, where children are actively encouraged to compete in each race.

-Across the school year, extra curricular clubs are offered by staff and Sportscape including football, netball and tennis.
-A Change for Life club has been established to promote sport as a healthy life style choice.
+Across the school year, extra curricular clubs are offered by staff and LSC including football, netball, tennis, athletics, Maypole Dancing, Didi Rugby, A Change for Life club and Boot Camp to promote sport as a healthy life style choice.
 When opportunities arise for specialist coaching, the school will offer it to our children (for example a 5 week boxing course for Y2).